Pomodori Verdi – Green Tomato Sauce

 This green tomato sauce is made with green, unripe tomatoes, not tomatillos.
-It’s a great recipe to use up all of the end-of-season tomatoes.
+Itโs a great recipe to use up all of the end-of-season tomatoes that havenโt ripened yet.

-Canning pomodori verdi is a great way to extend the shelf life of your green tomatoes and create a flavorful pantry staple that you can use in various dishes.
+Canning pomodori verdi is a great way to extend the shelf life of your green tomatoes and create a flavorful pantry staple that you can use in many dishes.

-Then, with our simple and easy-to-follow recipe, you can enjoy the bright, tangy flavor of green tomatoes all year round!
+Follow our simple and easy-to-follow recipe to enjoy the bright, tangy flavor of green tomatoes all year round.

-The Italian word Pomodori verdi literally translated means Green tomatoes.
-So technically, this is a sauce made with pomodori verdi.
-I’ve asked Italians, and they do not make this green tomato sauce.
-They use them fresh in salads and on an antipasto.
+The Italian word โpomodori verdiโ literally translates as โgreen tomatoesโ.
+So, technically, this is a sauce made with pomodori verdi.
+Iโve asked Italians, and they do not make this green tomato sauce.
+They use them fresh in salads and on antipasto.

 - Green, unripe tomatoes: Use up all of your end-of season-tomatoes.